dan-nagle/h2m/README.txt

 C source file should not be translated and should only be used to determine which other files to translate.

-Clang Options: Following specification of the input file, options after a "--" are passed as arguments to the Clang compiler instance used by the tool.
+Clang Options: Following specification of the input file, options after the source are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages and websites should be used as a reference for these options.